 - Cost: Basic hummingbird feeders can cost less than $5, while larger, more expensive models may cost $30 or more.
 Choose a feeder design you like that is within your bird feeding budget so you can enjoy visits from hummingbirds without breaking the bank.

 - Appearance: Many hummingbird feeders are designed with decorative accents such as cracked or tinted glass, faux flowers and artistic swirls or decorations.
 While these features can make the feeders more expensive, it is up to you to choose a design you find attractive.

 Where to Buy Hummingbird Feeders

-Hummingbird feeders can be found during the spring and summer from most major retailers.
+Hummingbird feeders can be found during the spring and summer from most major retailers, including big box stores, home improvement centers and garden stores.
 Bird supply stores, pet stores and specialty wildlife product companies and online merchants should have a wide selection of hummingbird feeders available throughout the year.

 Hummingbirds are voracious birds and will visit nearly any type and style of feeder design.
 By understanding the different options available, every birder can find a beautiful hummingbird feeder to become part of their backyard bird buffet.